bitxenia/astrawiki-collaborator/README.md

 - `PUBLIC_IP`: The public IP address of the machine where the container will run.
 This is used to configure the astrawiki node.

+- `CLUSTER_SERVICE_IPNS`: The IPNS address of the service.json file.
+This is used to configure the ipfs-cluster-follow service.
+By default, it is set to the bitxenia's astrawiki-web service.json IPNS address.

 ## Usage

 A makefile is provided to help you with the most common tasks.
 You can run `make` to see the available targets.